Mark Edmondson

 Mark Edmondson (born 28 June 1954 in Gosford, New South Wales) is a retired Australian professional tennis player.

-Edmondson won the 1976 Australian Open while ranked 212th in the world, and remains the lowest-ranked winner of a Grand Slam tournament since the ATP rankings were introduced in 1973.
+Edmondson entered the 1976 Australian Open ranked 212th in the world.
+After beating top seed Ken Rosewall in the semi finals, Edmondson beat defending champion John Newcombe in the final in four sets on a day when the wind was so severe that the players left the court for half an hour at the peak of the windstorm.
+When the storm arrived the temperature dropped from 104 degrees to 79 degrees in five minutes and prior to the storm, 130 spectators had been treated for heat exhaustion.
+Edmondson mastered the conditions better than Newcombe and served particularly well.
+He remains the lowest-ranked winner of a Grand Slam tournament since the ATP rankings were introduced in 1973.
 He is the last Australian to date to win the men's singles at the Australian Open.

-Edmondson's best subsequent performance in Grand Slams was reaching the semifinals of the Australian Open in 1981 and Wimbledon in 1982, which took him to a career-high singles ranking of #15.
+Edmondson's best subsequent performance in Grand Slams was reaching the semifinals of the Australian Open in 1981 and Wimbledon in 1982.
+At Wimbledon 1982 he beat Vitas Gerulaitis in the quarter finals before losing in straight sets to Jimmy Connors in the semis.
+This took him to a career-high singles ranking of #15.
 As a doubles player, he won 34 titles, including five in Grand Slams.